go-graphite/carbonapi/README.md

 CarbonAPI uses protobuf-based protocol to talk with underlying storages.
 For current version the compatibility list is:

 1. [go-carbon](https://github.com/lomik/go-carbon) >= 0.9.0 (Note: you need to enable carbonserver in go-carbon).
+Recommended to run latest version, that currently supports `carbonapi_v3_pb`
 2. [graphite-clickhouse](https://github.com/lomik/graphite-clickhouse) any.
 That's alternative storage that doesn't use Whisper.
+3. [metrictank](https://github.com/grafana/metrictank) - supported via `msgpack` protocol.
+Support is not very well tested and might contain bugs.
+Use with cautions.
+Tags are not supported.
-3. [carbonapi](https://github.com/go-graphite/carbonapi) >= 0.5.
+4. [carbonapi](https://github.com/go-graphite/carbonapi) >= 0.5.
 Note: starting from carbonapi 3596e9647611e1f833a911d663747271623ec003 (post 0.8) carbonapi can be used as a zipper's replacement
-4. [carbonserver](https://github.com/grobian/carbonserver)@master (Note: you should probably switch to go-carbon in that case).
+5. [carbonserver](https://github.com/grobian/carbonserver)@master (Note: you should probably switch to go-carbon in that case).
-5. [carbonzipper](https://github.com/go-graphite/carbonzipper) >= 0.50. **Please note**, carbonzipper functionality was merged to carbonapi and it's no longer needed to run separate zipper.
+6. [carbonzipper](https://github.com/go-graphite/carbonzipper) >= 0.50. **Please note**, carbonzipper functionality was merged to carbonapi and it's no longer needed to run separate zipper.

 Some remarks on different backends